 As an indication of research activity under an award, expenditures will be monitored at approximately six months and quarterly afterwards.
 This may be followed with an inquiry by the council allowing the awardee to explain possible inactivity.
 The council will have the authority to revoke any award if sufficient progress cannot be demonstrated or if overlap funding for the project is received from other sources.
 The investigator is obligated to report overlap funding for the project in a timely manner and must relinquish IDSP funds at the time other funding is obtained.

-A Terminal Report covering the awardee's progress, publications, pending requests, and awards received from other sources resulting as an outgrowth of the IDSP grant must be submitted no later than 30 days after the end of the award period.
+Presentations to the Discovery Council will be required at both the 6 month (progress report) and 12 month (close-out) time frames.
+Terminal Report covering the awardee's progress, publications, pending requests, and awards received from other sources resulting as an outgrowth of the IDSP grant must be submitted no later than 30 days after the end of the award period.
 In addition, a follow-up report will be requested approximately 3 years after the initiation of your award.
 The content of these reports will be an important consideration in an applicant's request for any subsequent funding.
 Instructions for completing these reports will be sent to each grant recipient.
-Any invention resulting from IDSP grant must be reported to UMMC.
-Funded applicants will be expected to present on the project in the Department of Pediatric meetings within 6 months after the project is completed.
+Any invention resulting from IDSP grant must be reported to the University of Mississippi Medical Center.
+Funded applicants will be expected to present on the project in the Department meetings within 6 months after the project is completed.

 All publications and abstracts resulting from research supported either directly or indirectly by an IDSP grant should acknowledge the support with a footnote.
 Guidance from Pediatric Discovery Council and Division of Pediatric Clinical Research division is available to develop your application.